The role of electron interactions in a failed insulator revealed by shot noise: Introduction

-where $F$ is the Fano factor, $e$ is the electron charge magnitude, $V_B$ is the bias voltage, $dV/dI$ is the differential resistance, and $V_{th}$ defines the crossover between SN and thermal noise-dominated regimes.
+where $F$ is the Fano factor, $e$ is the electron charge magnitude, $V_B$ is the bias voltage, $dV/dI$ is the differential resistance, and $V_{th}$ accounts for thermal contribution to noise.
 In the analysis below, we characterize thermal effects by the broadening parameter $B=eV_{th}/2k_BT$.
+This parameter defines the crossover between thermal noise at $V_B\ll2Bk_BT$ and a linear dependence of noise on bias at $V_B\gg2Bk_BT$ characterized by the slope $dS_V/dV_B=2eFdV/dI$.